spiffe/spiffe.io/content/spire/docs/registering.md

 ---
 title: Registering workloads
-description: Registering workloads
+description: Registering workloads with SPIFFE IDs in the SPIRE Server
 weight: 130
 toc: true
 ---

-# About registration entries
+# How to create a registration entry {#create-registration-entry}

 A registration entry contains the following: